Hugo Charteris, 11th Earl of Wemyss

 Hugo Richard Charteris, 11th Earl of Wemyss and 7th Earl of March DL (25 August 1857 – 12 July 1937), styled Lord Elcho from 1883 to 1914, was a British Conservative politician.

 Early life

 He was the fifth but eldest surviving son of The 10th Earl of Wemyss and his wife, Lady Anne Frederica Anson.
 His sister, Evelyn Charteris, was married to John Vesey, 4th Viscount de Vesci; their only child (Mary Gertrude Vesey) was the second wife of Aubrey Herbert (second son of The 4th Earl of Carnarvon), whose daughter Laura Herbert married the writer Evelyn Waugh and was the mother of Auberon Waugh.

 His father was the eldest son, and heir, of The 9th Earl of Wemyss (and 5th Earl of March).
-His mother was a daughter of The 1st Earl of Lichfield (and 2nd Viscount Anson).
+His mother was a daughter of Thomas Anson, 1st Earl of Lichfield.

 Career

 He entered Parliament for Haddingtonshire in 1883 (succeeding his father), but lost his seat in the 1885 general election.
 He returned to the House of Commons in a by-election in 1886 as one of two representatives for Ipswich and held it in the subsequent general election and would continue to hold it until 1895.

 Lord and Lady Elcho visited British India to attend the 1903 Delhi Durbar held in January 1903 to celebrated the succession of King Edward VII as Emperor of India.

 He succeeded his father in the two earldoms in 1914 and served as Lord-Lieutenant of Haddingtonshire from 1918 to 1937.